 - iPad Pro 2018 − October 2018

-However, with the trend being for a slightly longer wait in between Pro launches, an early-to-mid 2020 launch would also seem like a decent bet.
+There’s no clear pattern to be had here — the launch dates are all over the place, so it’s hard to draw out any obvious conclusions from it.
+However, with the trend being for a wait slightly longer than a year in between Pro launches, an early-to-mid 2020 launch could be a decent bet.

-iPad Pro 2019 price – How much will the iPad Pro 3 cost?
+iPad Pro 2019 price – How much will it cost?

 The iPad Pro 2018 starts from £769 for the 11-inch model and £969 for the 12.9-inch model.
-We’d be quite surprised to see the iPad Pro 3 varying much from those starting prices, especially as the improvements are likely to be largely internal.
+We’d be quite surprised to see the iPad Pro 2019 vary much from those starting prices, especially as the improvements are likely to be limited to the internals.

 iPad Pro 2019 – Performance

 The iPad Pro 2019 will almost certainly run on a variant of the A13 Bionic, which is the name of the powerful chip that the iPhone 11 and iPhone 11 Pro both run on.
 The A13 Bionic is an update on the A12 Bionic that powered the iPhone XS.
 Last year’s iPad Pro, meanwhile, ran the A12X − which was a souped-up version of the A12.